Dean161/Timebox/docs/_posts/2018-07-03-Test Case Design.md

 **Acceptance Testing:** The App was shown to the customer and tested for every requirement provided by him.
 Black-Box testing method was used for this testing.

 All the bugs are entered into Zenhub for tracking.
-The tracking efforts are also kept in a Spreadsheet in team dropbox for easier access.
+The testing efforts are also kept in a Spreadsheet in team dropbox for easier access.

 ## White-Box Testing